WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 RBE1001Lib/EncoderTest
 ```

 Open the serial monitor after programming.
+Set the baud rate to "115200 baud" (in the lower right of the Serial Monitor).
 Gently roll the Romi forward and backward (the shim board faces the front) and verify that the wheels count up when rolling forward and down when backwards.

 # Step 17 Program the ESP32 with the Motor Test Example